5T33Z0/OCLP4Hackintosh/Guides/Haswell_Broadwell/Prep.md

 ## Preparations
 This is what you need to know before attempting to install macOS Ventura on unsupported systems:

-- :warning: **Backup** your working EFI folder on a FAT32 formatted USB Flash Drive just in case something goes wrong because we have to modify the config and content of the EFI folder.
 - **iGPU/GPU**: Check if your iGPU/GPU is supported by OCLP.
 Although Drivers for Intel, NVIDIA and AMD cards can be added in Post-Install, the [list is limited](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches)
 - Check if any peripherals you are using are compatible with macOS 12+ (Printers, WiFi and Bluetooth deviced come to mind).
 - **Networking**: